nklsfrt/nklsfrt/README.md

   🔐  Encryption and Security <br />
   🌐  Networking <br />
   🧮  Computer Science and Mathematics <br />

+Curruntly I'm working on:

+  - Moving all my infrastructure to a resilient IaC setup <br />
+  - Seperating my service stacks into their own repo <br />

 <!---
 nklsfrt/nklsfrt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.